In RTS games, wood is a common resource. However, when workers gather it, it's always shown as tiny bundles of wood.

 In real life, this would only be useful as firewood, not for building structures.
 The main reason for this trope is because it would be much harder to animate several workers hauling logs than it is to animate single peons working by themselves.
-See Space Compression
+See Space Compression, Units Not to Scale.

-- Units in Warcraft go through the trouble of chopping down trees and then forming them into nice little logs for you before actually bringing them back to the lumber mill.
+- Warcraft: Units go through the trouble of chopping down trees and then forming them into nice little logs for you before actually bringing them back to the lumber mill.

 - In the first two games, they're obviously carrying long planks.